magomimmo/modern-cljs/doc/tutorial-14.md

 ## Step 2 - Enliving the server-side

-In the previous pragraphs of this tutorial we prepared the stage for introducing [Enlive][9], one of the most famous CLJ libs in the Clojure communities.
+In the previous pragraphs of this tutorial we prepared the stage for introducing [Enlive][9] by [Christophe Grand][27], one of the most famous CLJ libs in the Clojure communities.
 There are already few [Enlive tutorials][10] available online and I'm not going to add anything new, but the simplest use case which allows us to implement the server-side only Shopping Calculator in accordance with the progressive enhancement principle.

 The reasons why I choose [Enlive][9] are very well motivated by [David Nolen][11] in its [nice tutorial][12] on Enlive: